Spirited Arts Competition 2025

 Have you entered before?
 We'd love to hear from you.

-As we approach the 20th year of the competition in 2025, we want to evaluate and assess the impact the competition has had and continues to have in classroom in the UK and around the world.
+We want to evaluate and assess the impact the competition has had and continues to have in classroom in the UK and around the world.
 This survey will take approx. 5 minutes to complete, and your input will be invaluable to us as we look to the future.

 FREQUENTLY ASKED QUESTIONS